bigstephh732/SC-300-IAM-Labs/README.md

 The purpose of this project is to demonstrate practical experience with Microsoft Entra ID (formerly Azure Active Directory), including identity management, authentication, access control, application integration, and identity governance.

-All labs are completed in a dedicated Microsoft Entra tenant and documented with screenshots, explanations, and interview-ready talking points.
+All labs are completed in a dedicated Microsoft Entra tenant and documented with screenshots and explanations.

 ## Skills Demonstrated
 	•	Identity and access management (IAM)